-Description: This unit covers managing the discovery of human skeletal remains, with a focus on managing Aboriginal skeletal remains, in a cultural heritage management context.
-It includes the process of reporting discoveries and compliance with State and community protocols, which may involve the police, coroner, State Government agencies, physical anthropologists and the local Aboriginal community.
-Knowledge of the legal, reporting, consultation and repatriation processes required to manage the discovery of skeletal remains is included in the unit.
+Description: This unit covers managing the discovery of human skeletal remains, with a focus on managing Aboriginal ancestral remains in a cultural heritage management context.
+It includes the process of reporting discoveries, and compliance with the State and community protocols, which may involve the police, coroner, State Government agencies, physical anthropologists and Registered Aboriginal Parties.
+Knowledge of the legal, reporting, consultation and repatriation processes required to manage the discovery of Aboriginal ancestral remains is included in the unit.
 An expected outcome will be the ability to identify some human and non-human remains and discovery contexts.

-- demonstrate animal bone identification - write answers to questions about the reporting process and legislation, traditional funerary practices, context of discovery and preservation, management options and knowledge of protocols. - recording and reporting remains by completing First Peoples-State Relations component forms.
+- demonstrate animal and human bone identification - write answers to questions about the reporting process and legislation, traditional funerary practices, context of discovery and preservation, management options and knowledge of protocols. - recording and reporting remains by completing First Peoples-State Relations component forms. - complete a consultation record